 The student will join the Vortex Interaction Collaboratory (VOILAb), whose research in vortex-dominated flow is internationally renowned.
 The group, led by Ignazio Maria Viola, is made of six PhD students and two postdocs, including CDT students G. Pisetta and A. Pavar.

 NOTES ON APPLYING

-- Please nominate Dr Ignazio Maria Viola as Supervisor when prompted.
+- Nominate Dr Ignazio Maria Viola as Supervisor when prompted.

-- Please quote the project title as well as 'CDT WAMSS' when asked for your Project Proposal.
+- Quote the project title as well as 'CDT WAMSS' when asked for your Project Proposal.

 - No closing date

 Minimum entry qualification - an Honours degree at 2:1 or above (or International equivalent) in a relevant science or engineering discipline, possibly supported by an MSc Degree.
 Further information on English language requirements for EU/Overseas applicants.

 Applications are welcomed from those who have secured their own funding through scholarship, sponsorship or similar.

 If you are UK or EU citizen, and you do not have your own funds, please enquire as funds can be found for exceptional candidates with a UK/EU fee status.

 If you are an Overseas student (not UK and not EU) and you do not have your own funds, please do not apply now because scholarships for overseas students who wish to start in 2020 have already been allocated.
 However, keep an eye on our websites in case an opportunity arises, particularly VOILAb, CDT WAMSS and SoE.